-All international travellers returning to British Columbia are required by law to self-isolate for 14 days upon their arrival and complete a self-isolation plan.
+All international travellers returning to British Columbia are required by law to self-isolate for 14 days upon their arrival.
+They must complete a self-isolation plan.
 This requirement also applies to travelers returning from the United States.
 All students and staff who have travelled outside of Canada are required to self-isolate for 14 days after arrival under both provincial and federal orders.
 To learn how to complete the self-isolation plan and what to do when you return to B.C. see:

 For more information about returning to Canada after travel see:

 - BC Centre for Disease Control: Travel

 - Government of BC: Returning Travelers (PDF 211KB)

 - Government of BC: Travel Affected by COVID-19

 - Government of BC: Welcoming home a friend or family member (PDF 209KB)

 - Government of Canada: Coronavirus disease (COVID-19): Travel restrictions and exemptions

 The Province, through Service BC, will follow up with international travellers in self-isolation.
 Service BC may contact returning travellers by phone or text message to ensure they have the support they need to complete their mandatory self-isolation.
 Service BC can also help travellers create or change self-isolation plans to ensure public safety.